gloriading/move/README.md

 * [ to-do / question] ********************************************
+- record new/edit: if add 2 more fiels and click on send then ...
 - provide instant workout challenges
 - user can publish their story
 - size down of the chart